 Ayla Mills is the Nursery Program Manager at the Laguna de Santa Rosa Foundation.
 She graduated from Chico State University with an MS in Biology, focused on botany, and has over ten years of experience in the habitat restoration field.
 Before joining the Laguna Foundation, Ayla worked at Floral Native Nursery and managed the nursery operations at Central Coast Wilds and the Sonoma Ecology Center’s native plant nursery.
 She has also worked as a botanical consultant, restoration technician, and teacher.

-Nicole Myers is a geologist and teacher.
-She currently teaches at Sonoma State University in the Geology Department, offering popular classes such as Age of the Dinosaurs, Natural Disasters, and Geology of Climate Change.
-She also teaches OLLI classes for community education summer EXCEL classes for kids through SSU and spent ten years leading geology field classes through the College of Marin.
-Nicole brings her enthusiasm for Earth appreciation to the community through earth science field explorations of Northern California offered through Appreciating Earth.
+Nicole Myers is a geologist, teacher, and the Program and Outreach Specialist at Sonoma State University's Center for Environmental Inquiry.
+Nicole has taught at Sonoma State University in the Geology Department for more than 18 years, offering popular classes such as Age of the Dinosaurs, Natural Disasters, and Geology of Climate Change.
+She spent ten years leading geology field classes through the College of Marin.
+Nicole brings her enthusiasm for Earth appreciation to the community through Earth science field explorations of Northern California, offered through her website at Appreciating Earth.

 Demitri Peñuelas (@walkingwiththewildlife) spent his formative years in San Francisco’s East Bay, where he was first exposed to a rich tapestry of wildlife and ultimately discovered his passion and knack for herpetology.
 He has extensive knowledge of California's reptiles & amphibians and has spent over twenty years refining the delicate art of tracking wildlife in a variety of environments.
 He is an experienced outdoor guide and hosts private workshops for clients looking to learn more about their local wildlife.
 Despite his considerable experience, he remains steadfast in his belief that the outdoors is an inexhaustible wellspring of knowledge and considers himself a student as much as a teacher.

 Brian Peterson is the Fire Ecologist and Interim Director of the Fire Forward program at Audubon Canyon Ranch.
-He holds a master’s degree from San Francisco State University in ecology, evolution, and conservation biology.
+He holds a master’s degree in ecology, evolution, and conservation biology from San Francisco State University.
 His graduate research investigated the relationship between seed-caching rodents and manzanita recruitment after fire.
 Getting his start in 1997 doing oak woodland restoration and fuels reduction work in Southern Oregon, Brian has gone on to work as a botanist and vegetation ecologist all across the California floristic providence, including on research projects at the Farallon Islands, Yosemite’s Illoette Valley, Sierra Foothills, Mount Diablo State Park, Berryessa Snow Mountain National Monument, Sugarloaf State Parks, and Pepperwood Preserve.
 Most recently, he worked with Nomad Ecology, where he focused on botanical studies in post-fire chaparral.
 Brian has completed two Prescribed Fire Training Exchanges (TREX) and is trained as a wilderness first responder.
 Brian serves as a board director of the California Native Grassland Association.

 Chris Pincetich | Bilingual Spanish Speaker is a naturalist, marine biologist, and instructor for the California Naturalist training program at the Point Reyes National Seashore.
 He is passionate about sharing the details of the California Current marine ecosystem and the marine mammals, birds, and invertebrates that rely on its productivity.
 Chris has been leading trips and local excursions for over fifteen years, including classes for the Point Reyes Field Institute, whale watching around the Farallon Islands for the Oceanic Society, and sea turtle conservation experiences in Costa Rica.